What Colorectal Cancer Resources are Available to Me?

 Patient and Family Support Groups

-If you or your loved ones receive a colorectal cancer diagnosis, it can be incredibly emotionally devastating.
+It can be incredibly emotionally devastating if you or your loved ones receive a colorectal cancer diagnosis.
 During these difficult times, finding support among other survivors can be incredibly helpful in reminding you that you are not alone.

-CRC organizations have online networks or in-person support groups available, whether you are starting your journey or navigating survivorship.
+CRC organizations have online networks or in-person support groups, whether you are starting your journey or navigating survivorship.

 Community Awareness Events